Who is promoting the bridge?

 Is it safe to have pedestrians and cyclists on the same bridge?

 Evidence shows that pedestrians and cyclists can safely share a bridge as long as there is enough space and proper marking of the lanes.
 In cities with a great many cyclists, it is taken for granted that these groups can quite easily co-exist.
+The team are committed to working with pedestrian and cycling groups to better inform the bridge design.

 How much will the bridge cost to build?